specialistgeneralist/Reddit-political-ideology/lit-review-overview.md

 * Predictive model of ideology could form the basis of large scale inquiries into the language used by people of different ideologies: "Burger et al. scaled up the gender prediction over 184,000 Twitter authors by using automatically guessed gender based-on gender-specific keywords in profiles."

+* Might be working using this open vocab approach to exploring tthe differences betwteen political groups.